brgillis/SHE_CTE/README.md

 _`she_bias_statistics`_:

-**Description:** The filename of a `.json` listfile pointing to a number of `.xml` sheIntermediateGeneral data products, that point to a shear bias statistics FITS tables (described [here](https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_formats/she_bias_statistics.py))
+**Description:** The filename of a `.json` listfile pointing to a number of `.xml` sheIntermediateGeneral data products, that point to a shear bias statistics [FITS tables](https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_formats/she_bias_statistics.py))

-**Source:**  Files pointed to in the listfile are generated by the `SHE_CTE_MeasureStatistics` executable.
+**Source:**  Files pointed to in the listfile are generated by the `SHE_CTE_MeasureStatistics` executable (see above).
 The listfile is generated automatically by the shear calibration pipeline when combining parallel branches of the pipeline together.

 _`pipeline_config`_: